LeoNatan/LNPopupUI/README.md

 See a video of the modern popup look & feel [here](https://vimeo.com/194064291) and a video of the classic popup look & feel [here](https://vimeo.com/137020302).

-Once a popup bar is presented with a content view, the user can swipe or tap the popup at any point to present the content view.
+Once a popup bar is presented with a content view, the user can swipe or tap the popup bar at any point to present the content view.
 After finishing, the user dismisses the popup by either swiping or tapping the popup close button.

-The library extends SwiftUI’s `View` with new functionality for presenting and opening popups with content views, as well as setting information such as the popup bar’s title, image and bar button items.
-When a popup is presented, the popup bar automatically adapts to the view it was presented on for best appearance.
+The library extends SwiftUI’s `View` with new functionality for presenting and customizing popups with content views, as well as setting information such as the popup bar’s title, image and bar button items.
+When a popup bar is presented, the popup bar automatically adapts to the view it was presented on for best appearance.

 Generally, it is recommended to present the popup bar on the outermost view, such as `TabView` or `NavigationView`.
-So if you have a view contained in a navigation view, which is in turn contained in a tab view, it is recommended to present the popup on the tab view.
+For example, if you have a view contained in a navigation view, which is in turn contained in a tab view, it is recommended to present the popup on the tab view.

 Check the demo project for a quick recreation of Apple’s music app.